iRobotEducation/root-robot-ble-protocol/README.md

 Each device implements a series of commands.
 The command number tells each device how to interpret the contents of the payload.
 Some commands will trigger the robot to send a response packet.

-**Incremental ID** (1 byte)
+**Packet ID** (1 byte)

-Each device has an identifier that is incremented with every received packet matching the device number.
-The BLE central manager should increment the ID value in every packet that is sent to a device number.
-This is used to keep synchronization between the robot and BLE central manager.
-For packets that request a response from the robot, the response packet will contain the same ID value as the request.
-This can be used to identify which request a response packet is associated with.
-An incremental ID of zero will always be accepted and will reset the count.
+Each packet has an identifying number that can be used to determine if a packet was lost and/or to match responses to the packets that requested them.
+There are three values that can be in this packet location:
+- 'Inc.' - An incremental ID managed by the host.
+This ID number begins at zero and is incremented each time a packet is sent to the robot.
 When the unsigned 8-bit incremental ID reaches a value of 255 it should roll over to zero again.
+- 'Req.' - The ID from the packet that requested the response.
+In cases where the packet is a response to a previous request, the packet ID will match the ID from the request.
+In this way, the first three bytes of a response packet should match the first three bytes of the requesting packet.
+- 'Rob.' - An incremental ID managed by the robot.
+The robot has it's own internal incremental ID used for messages initiated by the robot (e.g. a bumper event).
+This ID number is incremented each time a packet is sent from the robot not in response to a request from the host.
+When this unsigned 8-bit incremental ID reaches a value of 255 it should roll over to zero again.
+Note that an incremental ID of zero will always be accepted and will reset the count.

 **Payload** (16 bytes)